chaos-mesh/chaos-mesh/doc/faqs.md

 ## Question

-### Q: If I do not have Kubernetes environment, can I use Chaos Mesh to create chaos experiments
+### Q: If I do not have Kubernetes environment, can I use Chaos Mesh to create chaos experiments?

 No, you can not use Chaos Mesh in this case.
 But still you can run chaos experiments using command line.
 Refer to [Command Line Usages of Chaos](https://github.com/pingcap/tipocket/blob/master/doc/command_line_chaos.md) for details.